DrRoach/Web-Engine/README.md

 **Screen.ID** - Default is `null` and this will become the String that you pass into `Screen.create()`.
 **Screen.WIDTH** - Default is the window width.
 This will be overwritten by what you pass into `Screen.create()`.
 **Screen.HEIGHT** - Default is the window height.
 This will be overwritten by what you pass into `Screen.create()`.

+###Player

+The player object is the object that stores all information about the user playing.
+You will typically only have one player object per game unless you want to create a local multiplayer game.
+You need to make sure that you store the player object in a variable so you can use it in your code.
+You need to initialize each player object individually.

+####Player.setSize(w, h)

+You can set the size of the player using this function.
+This is required so that the engine can detect when there has been a collision between the player and other characters.
+The engine also needs to know the size of the player so that it knows how big the player sprite needs to be when it draws it.

+####Player.setSprite(image, x, y)

+Use this to set the players' character sprite.
+The `x` and `y` parameters aren't required and default to the players' current x and y positions.
+You can only call this function after you've called the `setSize()` function or you wont be able to see your sprite.

+#####Constants

+**Player.HEIGHT** - This is one of the values that is set in `setSize()`.
+**Player.WIDTH** - This is one of the values set in `setSize()`.
+**Player.X** - This is the X position of the player.
+**Player.Y** - This is the Y position of the player.